berto/berto.com/docs/2022-08-17-PT-ecosystem.md

-# The State of the Portuguese Ecosystem - My take on questions by a VC
+# The state of the Portuguese Ecosystem

 Answers to questions asked by Ines at norrsken.vc.
 Below are all my answers, with the info I have as of this date.